platipy/spyral/doc/index.rst

 What is spyral?
 ---------------
 spyral is a 2D game engine/framework built on top of pygame.
-Its purpose is to rapid prototyping and development of efficient games.
+Its purpose is to support rapid prototyping and development of efficient games.
 It started as a project to allow easy optimization of games for the `OLPC XO`_, and has evolved into a semi-complete but still evolving framework for developing games.

 Getting started
 ---------------
 To get spyral, you can clone the git repository, or download packages, from the `github site`_.
 For now, you can simply include the spyral directory in your project.
 A setup.py will be included at a later date.
 For a barebones example, see spyral/examples/skel.py, which provides a skeleton example of a program, complete with comments.

 The Core API
 ------------